iSaad97/Disney-Plus-Subtitle-Preference/README.md

 ﻿# Disney-Plus-Subtitle-Preference

-disney plus launch in middle east with no option to control the subtile preference, this extention will give you the abilty to
+This extention will give you the abilty to change the subtitle preference of the following on disney plus:

-1. change the font size
+1. the font size
-2. change the subtitle color
+2. the subtitle color
-3. change the subtitle background color
+3. the subtitle background color

 ![1](https://user-images.githubusercontent.com/48868579/173608556-bca2cbe6-36c0-415d-8acd-0ab7fa1b2c19.png)